dmavani25/DivineManuscriptsDB/docs/phase2.md

 #### Frontend:
 - Create a dashboard UI for viewing books, users, and checkout logs.
 - Implement filtering functionality on the UI.
-- Add interfaces for adding/deleting books and users.
+- Add interfaces with the database for adding/deleting books and users.
 - Create UI components to handle book lending and returning.

 ## Extended Goals: